Tomas Vancisin

 School of History, University of St Andrews

 In summer 2023 I worked as a postgraduate research assistant for the Legacies of the Empire Project, exploring how the University of St Andrews benefited from the British colonial past.
 Using the database I developed during my PhD, I visualized birth locations, career paths, and alumni occupations in the British colonies.
+In 2025 I revisited the data and in collaboration with the historian Aileen Fyfe, developed an interactive web-based visualization that allows an open-ended exploration of St Andrews colonial connections.

 Career paths of St Andrews students travelling to and from the British colonies between 1700 and 1897.